chadparker/NewsGoose/README.md

 A segmented control lets the user select the points threshold of the posts that are visible.
 The default is 300+, but can be changed to All, 100+, 300+, or 500+.
 When the value is changed, we create a new NSPredicate, give it to the FRC, tell the FRC to `performFetch()`, and tell the TableView to `reloadData()`.

+## Search

+Since the entire database of posts is small enough, (under 100mb) and can be bundled with the iOS app, I wanted to have a real-time search if possible.
+The user could start typing, and with each character typed they could get instant matching results.
+There is a problem, though.
+I learned that the local storage system I'm using, Core Data, does not have a full-text search capability, so while it's possible to search post titles, it has to loop through the whole data set to find them, which is not very fast.
+SQLite, which is used by Core Data under-the-hood, *does* have full-text search, but Core Data is not designed to take advantage of it.

+For now the search is carried out when the user presses the Search button on the keyboard.
+Searching with Core Data is fast enough to give sub-second results, just not fast enough to search as the user types.
+The goal is to move to using SQLite directly, probably using [SQLite.swift](https://github.com/stephencelis/SQLite.swift) or [GRDB](https://github.com/groue/GRDB.swift).

 ## ToDo

+- [ ] Use SQLite directly to make use of FTS5 full-text search
 - [ ] Load new posts from official HN api on app launch
 - [ ] Batch-add posts pre- 2010/6/9 to the DB from official HN api